Life and business are built upon unjustly distributed advantages, and there’s no reason to disdain only a few of them

 But here’s an observation.
 I’ve had several household animals including over a dozen dogs.
-Since everyone of them was re-homed, it’s been a motley collection.
+Since every one of them was re-homed, it’s been a motley collection.
 Each dog is the exact same trinomial zoological classification: Canis Lupus Familiaris.
 But they were remarkably different.
 The Mudhol Hound was poetry when running on the beach, but chary of even entering the water.
 The Labrador Retriever was the Michael Phelps of the canine world, diving into waves with delight.
-And our Tibetan Mastiff—45 kg with a bark like an Enfield–had the heft to be hired by a bank as a loan recovery agent.
+And our Tibetan Mastiff—45 kg with a bark-like an Enfield–had the heft to be hired by a bank as a loan recovery agent.

 We’re not equal at any point in life.
 Not even when emerging from the womb.

 40% of students enrolled in school in our country (about 8 million) cannot attend classes every day.
-Given that you’re reading this, obviously you were not one of them.
+Given that you’re reading this, obviously, you were not one of them.
 Hence gaining a massive unearned advantage.

 Entire industries assume the lesser ability of millions.
-Why are lottery-tickets (the exclusive domain of state governments in India) not illegal?
+Why are lottery tickets (the exclusive domain of state governments in India) not illegal?
 They’re essentially an extortionate tax on people who don’t understand mathematics.

 I am taller than Shah Rukh Khan and have more degrees and better teeth.
-But he has a mysterious charisma which makes women swoon in numbers that I could not match even after training in anesthesiology.
+But he has a mysterious charisma that makes women swoon in numbers that I could not match even after training in anesthesiology.
 Is his achievement inferior because my career has been based on intellect instead of charm?

 Unfair edges do not belong to the wealthy or the privileged alone.
 I’ve met people in boardrooms whose mental wiring could potentially make them outstanding mafia dons.
 But even if they wanted to, they would make mediocre crime lords.
 Because the unfair edge of a Chotta Rajan was to have been born in the gutters of our society.
 Proximity to lawlessness made innovative opportunities visible in ways that are not evident on an IIM-campus.

 In a letter to John Adams written in 1813, Thomas Jefferson spoke about a ‘Natural Aristocracy’ based on virtues and talents.
-In one of the most illuminating passages, he went on to add “…that form of government is the best which provides the most effectually for a pure selection of these natural aristoi into the offices of government”
+In one of the most illuminating passages, he went on to add “…that form of government is the best which provides the most effectually for a pure selection of this natural aristoi into the offices of government”

 That’s what our social systems must be designed for.
 To recognize and nurture ALL the natural skills and abilities that humans have, so they self-align to what they can best achieve.